dxmuses/hello-world/README.md

 ### My first repository

 Hello, I'm learning to use git using from [github docs](docs.github.com)!

-You should try it out too, excellent info for beginners
+You should try it out too, its an excellent resource for beginners.